ethereum/EIPs/EIPS/eip_draft_qr_code_data_transmission_protocol.md

 ### Process:
 In order to work with offline signers, the watch-only wallet should follow the following process.
-1. offline signers provide public key information to watch-only wallets to generate addresses and sync balance etc via QR Code.
+1. The offline signer provides public key information to watch-only wallets to generate addresses and sync balance etc via QR Code.
-2. a watch-only wallet generates the unsigned data and sends it to an offline signer to sign it including transactions, typed data, etc via QR Code.
+2. The watch-only wallet generates the unsigned data and sends it to an offline signer to sign it including transactions, typed data, etc via QR Code.
-3. an offline signer signs the data and provides a signature back to the watch-only wallet via QR Code.
+3. The offline signer signs the data and provides a signature back to the watch-only wallet via QR Code.
-4. a watch-only wallet gets the signature and constructs the signed data (transaction) and performs the following activities like broadcasting the transaction etc.
+4. The watch-only wallet gets the signature and constructs the signed data (transaction) and performs the following activities like broadcasting the transaction etc.

 ### Data Transmission Protocol

-Since one QR Code can contain a limited size of data, the animated QR Codes should be included for data transmission.
+Since one QR Code can only contain a limited size of data, the animated QR Codes should be included for data transmission.
 The [BlockchainCommons](https://github.com/BlockchainCommons/) have published a series data transmission protocol called Uniform Resources (UR).
 It provides a basic method for encoding data to the animated QR Codes.
 This EIP will use UR and extend its current definition.
 For more info about UR, please check out [here](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md).

 [Concise Binary Object Representation(CBOR)](https://datatracker.ietf.org/doc/html/rfc7049) will be used for binary data encoding.
 [Concise Data Definition Language(CDDL)](https://datatracker.ietf.org/doc/html/rfc8610) will be used for expressing the CBOR.